f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Commit complete.
     r10900(config)#

+Enter config mode and use the command **system config motd-banner** to configure the Message of the Day banner via the CLI.
+You must commit the change afterwards.

 .. code-block:: bash

     r10900(config)# system config motd-banner "Welcome to the GSA r10900 unit#1, do not make any changes to configuration without a ticket." r10900(config)# commit
     Commit complete.
     r10900(config)#

+To display both settings, use the **show system state** command.

 .. code-block:: bash